Tampereen-Urheilusukeltajat/Blenderi-Backend/README.md

 Then take your favourite database tool and connect to `127.0.0.1:<PORT_NUMBER_OF_YOUR_CHOICE>` with the production credentials.

+**Please use common sense when connecting to the production database**

 ## Deployment

 When something is pushed to the `main` branch, it is automatically deployed